-Adjusting events are recognized in the currently issued financial statements and are also known as 'recognized subsequent events'.
+As the adjusting events are recognized in the financial statements of the period preceding them, they are also called recognized subsequent events.

-In the financial statements for the year ended 31 December 2011, LD Ltd has a created a provision for damages of $600,000 assuming a 60% probability that it will lose the legal case.
-The court decided that case against LD Ltd on 10 February 2012.
-The financial statements are due for issue on 25 February 2012.
-The company should adjust the provision upward by $400,000 to present a $1 million liability for damages because the judgment has confirmed the amount and existence of present obligation as at 31 December 2011.
+In the financial statements for the year ended 31 December 20X1, LD Ltd created a provision for damages of $600,000 assuming a 60% probability that it will lose the legal case.
+The court decided that case against LD Ltd on 10 February 20X2.
+The financial statements are due for issue on 25 February 20X2.
+The company should adjust the provision upward by $400,000 to present a $1 million liability for damages because the judgment has confirmed the amount and existence of present obligation as at 31 December 20X1.

 Other examples of adjusting events include:

-- Sale of inventories at below cost indicates that the net realizable value was lower than the cost and that inventory was overstated at the balance sheet.
+- Sale of inventories at below cost indicates that the net realizable value was lower than the cost and that inventory was overstated as at the date of the financial statement .
 The resulting adjustment will reduce inventory value at the balance sheet date.

 - Discovery of any fraud or errors in the financial statements requires adjustment to the financial statements.

-You are the CFO of OG Ltd which is engaged in extraction of oil and you have an amount of $70 million receivable from PO Ltd appearing in the financial statements for the year ended 30 June 2011.
-Your financial statements are due to be issued on 8 August 2011.
-PO Ltd is a refinery and one of its five refineries caught fire on 30 August 2011.
+You are the CFO of OG Ltd which is engaged in extraction of crude oil.
+The company has an account receivable valued at $70 million from PO Ltd in the financial statements for the year ended 30 June 20X1.
+Your financial statements are due to be issued on 8 August 20X1.
+PO Ltd is a refinery and one of its five units caught fire on 30 August 20X1.
+This is expected to impair the PO’s ability to purchase your output and pay you back.
 Do you need to do anything related to this event to your financial statements?